GeorgeWhittington/hotel-website/README.md

 This project is set up to use the [flask cli](https://flask.palletsprojects.com/en/2.0.x/cli/).
 You will need to set the `FLASK_APP` environment variable to `run.py`, and the `FLASK_ENV` environment variable to `development` before proceeding for any commands beginning with `flask` to run.

-To create the tables of the database, you will need to run the command: `flask createdb`.
+To create the tables of the database, you will need to run the command: `flask create-db`.

-To populate the database, run the command: `flask filldb`.
+To populate the database, run the command: `flask fill-db`.

 Now you can run the website with the command: `flask run`.